 Elder Care Initiative strives to provide education and awareness about preparing for your senior years.
 The African American community is least prepared when it comes to retirement, estate planning and understanding the legal and financial preparation needed to care for parents, grandparents and ultimately, for our own long term care.
 It is a comprehensive program that also focuses on elder abuse awareness, financial peace, supporting the caregiver and volunteering at senior care facilities.

-Stork’s Nest is a 40-year-old partnership between Zeta Phi Beta and March of Dimes.
+Stork’s Nest is a 40-plus-year-old partnership between Zeta Phi Beta and March of Dimes.
 Stork’s Nest is a community-based, prenatal, health promotion program for low-income pregnant women.
 The program is designed to promote prenatal care participation and healthy behaviors during pregnancy through two components-incentives and education.
 Stork’s Nest clients “earn” points toward incentives, such as maternity or baby care items, through a variety of positive, health-promoting activities; attending prenatal care appointments, participating in prenatal education classes, keeping appointments for well-baby visits,, etc. Thousands of women are serviced at Stork’s Nest all over the country every year.

 Zeta Prematurity Awareness Program (ZPAP) occurs annually during the entire month of November in support of World Prematurity Day on November 17th and the March of Dimes.
 Since 2003, Zeta chapters and auxiliaries reach out to over 300 houses of worship annually across the country and distribute information on prematurity awareness, causes of prematurity and the importance of seeking prenatal care in an effort to decrease infant mortality and the number of low birth weight babies.
 In 2014, over 100,000 people were reached through the Sorority’s grassroots campaign.